timotheonbjr/news/Documentation/QuickStart/CreateRecords.rst

 #.
 Switch to the tab :guilabel:`Plugin` where you can define the plugins settings.
    The most important settings are :guilabel:`What to display` and :guilabel:`Startingpoint`.

    #.
 The selected view is already :guilabel:`List view`.
-This is fine.
+Leave it that way.

    #.
 Fill the field :guilabel:`Startingpoint` by selecting the :guilabel:`sysfolder` you created
-      in the beginning of the tutorial.
+      at the beginning of the tutorial.

    #.
-Switch to tab :guilabel:`Additional` and fill the field :guilabel:`PageId
+Switch to tab :guilabel:`Additional` and fill in the field :guilabel:`PageId
-      for single news display` with the page you just created before.
+      for a single news display` with the page you just created before.

       .. include:: /Images/AutomaticScreenshots/PluginAdditional.rst.txt

    #.
 Save the plugin.

-Read more about the plugin configuration in chapter :ref:`Plugin <plugin>`.
+Read more about the plugin configuration in the chapter :ref:`Plugin <plugin>`.

 Have a look at the frontend
 ===========================

 Load the "News list" page in the frontend and you should now see the news records as output.
-A click on the title should show the news record on the detail page.
-You want to change the way the records are displayed?
+A click on the title should show the news record on the detail page (in this example, News Display).
+Do you want to change the way the records are displayed?
 Have a look at the chapter :ref:`Templating <quickTemplating>`